grounzero/hcsubscriptions/README.md

 # hcsubscriptions
 Sample project to demonstrate interface subscriptions issue

+1. Run the project and visit https://localhost:7015/graphql/

-1. Subscribe to `BookUpdated` with the follwing arguments.
+2. Subscribe to `BookUpdated` with the follwing arguments.

 ```gql